SocraticallyStephanie/New-Website/content/post/2022-08-12-Market-Impact-Models/index.md

 Key Ideas:

 * **Execution Price** - volume-weighted average price of all fills or child orders
 * **Cost vs Arrival Price** - difference between the arrival price and the execution price, expressed in basis points.

-The idea with this benchmark is to compare the execution price against the decision price of the strategy.
-This cost is sometimes called "slippage" or "implementation shortfall"
+The Cost vs. Arrival benchmark compares the execution price against the decision price of the strategy.
+This cost is sometimes called "slippage."

-Reversal metrics give us an indication of the temporary impact after the order has been executed.
-Generally, we'd expect the stock price to revert upon our order completion, as our contribution to the buy-sell imbalance is reflected in the market.
-The momentum metrics give us an indication of the direction of price drift before execution.
+The temporary impact of the executed order is measured by the reversion metric.
+Typically, the stock price is expected to revert upon completion of the given order.
+However, the momentum metrics give us an indication of the direction of the price before execution.
 Trading with significant momentum often affects our ability to minimize the bid-ask spread costs.

 When executing an order, one of the primary tradeoffs to consider is timing risk vs. market impact: